 Wedding in the plans or a special occasion then Woodend Gardens & Vineyard seven acres of garden and a 10-acre vineyard of sauvignon blanc grapes is a popular choice.
 Large specimen trees add depth and character to the formal hedging and plantings.
 Look for the flowering chestnuts and magnolias in spring.

 Barewood Garden is open from 1st October through to 30th April.
 Please contact prior to your visit.
-There is an admission charged.
+There is an admission fee.

 BEST BITS TRAVEL GUIDE